New Zoning for Massachusetts’ MBTA Communities

 Brian Oberg 2019_Southborough

-As Associate in Bohler’s New England region, Brian helps owners and developers identify and act on opportunities to become accomplished.
+As Principal in Bohler’s New England region, Brian helps owners and developers identify and act on opportunities to become accomplished.
 With more than 20 years of experience providing land development consulting services throughout the region, Brian is focused on strategic business development planning, cultivating new company-wide partnerships, and maintaining existing client relationships.

 During his career, Brian has specialized in residential development and understands the challenges, opportunities, and incentives available to help developers achieve success.
 Brian is an active member of industry associations including Urban Land Institute (ULI), Innovating Commerce Serving Communities (ICSC), Society for College and University Planning (SCUP), and the New Hampshire Commercial Investment Board of Realtors.